 Many who have used it have suggested benefits are gained as a result and that their teeth are cleaner and whiter, it is also normally 100% natural.

 The jury is still out in dental circles as to whether there are benefits or dangers, as we explain in our charcoal toothpaste guide.

-Did you know, though, that there are charcoal toothbrushes too?
+Did you know though, that there is such a thing as charcoal toothbrushes?

 What is a charcoal toothbrush?